amitashukla/w4111.github.io/advanced/compile.md

 ## Query Compilation

-In this lab, you will got through the process of implementing query compilation for the projection operator in a very simple query plan.
+In this lab, you will go through the process of implementing query compilation for the projection operator in a very simple query plan.
 Throughout this process, you will learn the basics of the producer-consumer model used to perform query compilation.
 This can give you big performance speed ups.

-As an example, we ran the interpreted and compiled versions of the following query using the staff implementation:
+As an example, we ran the interpreted and compiled versions of the following query using the staff solutions to this assignment:

        SELECT COUNT(*)
          FROM (SELECT a AS a, b+c AS b